enyo/opentip/README.md

 ## Future plans

-- <strikethrough>Become library independant.
+- ~~Become library independant.
 I'm currently working on extracting all prototype functionality, so I can switch library easily.
-The next library   I'll support will be jquery, and then mootools.</strikethrough>
+The next library   I'll support will be jquery, and then mootools.~~

 - Add more skins.

 - Add cooler loading animation.

-- <strikethrough>Implement unit tests.</strikethrough>
+- ~~Implement unit tests.~~

 If you have ideas, please contact me!